shaurabh-tiwari-git/plugin-omnistudio-migration-tool/README.md

 // To assess specific related objects:
 --relatedobjects=apex    // for Apex classes only

-// To specify the Velocity Namespace (Optional) --namespace=VLOCITY_PACKAGE_NAMESPACE
 ```

 5. An HTML page will be open in your default browser with the results of your migration/assessment reports.